marmari9/tech501-week1/Cloud/Linux.md

-### important linux commands:
+# important linux commands:

-- pwd: Print the current working directory.
+- pwd: Print the current working directory. you should get the path.
 - ls: List files and directories in the current directory.
 - ls -a: Show all files, including hidden ones.
+  - example: .ssh (start with . is hidden)
 - ls -l: List files with detailed information (permissions).
 - ls -al: Combine -a and -l to show all files with their permission.
 - cd: Change directory.